José Hernández (footballer, born 1997)

-José Rafael Hernández (born 26 June 1997) is a Venezuelan footballer who plays as a left back for Universidad Central.
+José Rafael Hernández (born 26 June 1997) is a Venezuelan footballer who plays as a left back.

 Club career

 Atlanta United

 Hernández signed with Atlanta United before the 2018 Major League Soccer season.
 After being loaned to Atlanta United 2 for over half of the season, Hernández made his first team debut vs Real Salt Lake on 22 September 2018 coming on as a substitute in the 73rd minute for George Bello.

 Hernández was again loaned to Atlanta United 2 ahead of the 2019 MLS season.
 On 21 November 2019 the club announced they had declined Hernández's contract option.

 Atlético Venezuela

 On 8 January 2020 Atlético Venezuela announced they had signed Hernández.

 International career

 Hernández was called up to the Venezuela under-20 side for the 2017 FIFA U-20 World Cup.